About Conall Boyle:

 THE KLEROTERIANS: In the middle picture (above) is a 'Kleroterion' —– a randomising device used by the ancient Athenians.
 On its left would have been a funnel which fed out black or white balls at random.
 One ball is shown in the picture on the right.
 Name tags (righthand picture) from a stack would then either be inserted in a slot in the Kleroterion (white ball) or rejected.
 In this way the Athenian citizens were selected for a year of service to their 'polis'.

-Using the name THE KLEROTERIANS, I've set up a mailing list of people who are interested in the idea of sometimes letting random chance decide.
-If you'd like to join in the discussion, please email me at the address below.
+Using the name THE KLEROTERIANS, we've set up a Blog and a Facebook page for people interested in the idea of sometimes letting random chance decide.
+If you'd like to join in the discussion, please link to either or both of the addresses below.

 E-mail your comments